Notes on the Gospel according to Matthew, Chapter 5

 33 Iterum audistis quia dictum est antiquis: Non perjurabis: reddes autem Domino juramenta tua.
 34 Ego autem dico vobis, non jurare omnino, neque per cælum, quia thronus Dei est: 35 neque per terram, quia scabellum est pedum ejus: neque per Jerosolymam, quia civitas est magni regis: 36 neque per caput tuum juraveris, quia non potes unum capillum album facere, aut nigrum.
 37 Sit autem sermo vester, est, est: non, non: quod autem his abundantius est, a malo est. 38 Audistis quia dictum est: Oculum pro oculo, et dentem pro dente.
 39 Ego autem dico vobis, non resistere malo: sed si quis te percusserit in dexteram maxillam tuam, præbe illi et alteram: 40 et ei, qui vult tecum judicio contendere, et tunicam tuam tollere, dimitte ei et pallium: 41 et quicumque te angariaverit mille passus, vade cum illo et alia duo.
 42 Qui petit a te, da ei: et volenti mutuari a te, ne avertaris.

 The thirty-third verse is the opening of the fourth Antithesis, beginning the discussion of oaths.
-The discussion of oaths naturally follows the discussion of divorce as one of the major legal issues of the day was over marriage vows.
-Unlike the previous antitheses this verse does not contain a direct quotation from the Old Testament, but similar sentiments are expressed in a number of places in the Scripture.
+The discussion of oaths naturally follows the discussion of divorce, as one of the major legal issues of the day was over marriage vows.
+Unlike the previous antitheses, this verse does not contain a direct quotation from the Old Testament, but similar sentiments are expressed in a number of places in the Scripture.
 The Mosaic Law forbade false and irreverent oaths.
 The Pharisees had the habit of lying in their oaths as long as it was not sworn upon the Name of God.

-The thirty-eight verse begins the Antithesis on the commandment: “Eye for an eye”, one of the most important parts of the New Testament.
+The thirty-eight verse begins the Antithesis of the commandment: “Eye for an eye”, one of the most important parts of the New Testament.
 This verse begins in the same style as the earlier Antitheses, with a reference to the Old Testament.

 Exodus 21:24